 Running doesn’t have to stop because we hit a certain age and we aren’t precluded from starting at any point.
 But we do have to be smart and treat our bodies differently than at 18.

 Are things different if you start running after 60 years old?
-Of course!
+Yes and No.

 1. Changing Focus on Goals and Recovery Time